A German Requiem (Brahms)

 A German Requiem, to Words of the Holy Scriptures, Op.
-45 (Ein deutsches Requiem, nach Worten der heiligen Schrift) by Johannes Brahms, is a large-scale work for chorus, orchestra, a soprano and a baritone soloist, composed between 1865 and 1868.
-It comprises seven movements, which together last 65 to 80 minutes, making this work Brahms's longest composition.
-A German Requiem is sacred but non-liturgical, and unlike a long tradition of the Latin Requiem, A German Requiem, as its title states, is a Requiem in the German language.
+45 (Ein deutsches Requiem, nach Worten der heiligen Schrift) by Johannes Brahms, is a large-scale work for chorus, orchestra, and soprano and baritone soloists, composed between 1865 and 1868.
+It comprises seven movements, which together last 65 to 80 minutes, making this work both Brahms's longest composition and largest-ensemble work.
+A German Requiem is sacred but non-liturgical, and unlike a long tradition of the Latin Requiem, A German Requiem, as its title states, is set in the German language.

 History

 Brahms's mother died in February 1865, a loss that caused him much grief and may well have inspired Ein deutsches Requiem.
 Brahms's lingering feelings over Robert Schumann's death in July 1856 may also have been a motivation, though his reticence about such matters makes this uncertain.

 His original conception was for a work of six movements; according to their eventual places in the final version, these were movements I–IV and VI–VII.
 By the end of April 1865, Brahms had completed the first, second, and fourth movements.
 The second movement used some previously abandoned musical material written in 1854, the year of Schumann's mental collapse and attempted suicide, and of Brahms's move to Düsseldorf to assist Clara Schumann and her young children.